 1. No holes are to be put in walls, doors, or ceilings.
-Small picture hooks should be used for hanging picture.
+Small picture hooks should be used for hanging pictures .
 A piece of masking tape placed over the spot where the small nail will be driven will prevent plaster damage.
 No pole lamps or pole planters are permitted.

 3. Wall mounted bookshelves are not permitted.
 Free-standing bookshelves can be constructed easily and are recommended.

-4. Permission must be obtained from the Housing Office before the installation of air conditioning units.
-Removal of the sash or frame of a window should be done only by the Maintenance Services Division.
+4. Permission must be obtained from the Faculty Housing Office before the installation of air conditioning units.
+Removal of the sash or frame of a window should be done only by Facilities service staff or an approved outside contractor.

-Any questions concerning the above rules should be directed to the Housing Office, ext.
-2396 or ext.
+Any questions concerning the above rules should be directed to Peter Eastment at firstname.lastname@example.org or Ext.
 3433.